 Marriage and civil partnership

-The Prime Minister announced that up to 30 people would be able to attend ceremonies, provided the venue is Covid Secure, and social distancing requirements are met.
+Up to 15 people may be able to attend ceremonies, provided the venue is Covid secure and social distancing requirements are met.
 Each venue is required to complete a health and safety risk assessment to determine the maximum number of people that can safely attend in that venue.
-Unfortunately, due to ventilation issues in our ceremonies suite, the maximum number of people able to attend a marriage or civil partnership ceremony at Heron House is currently 8 people: the couple and 6 guests.
+The maximum number of people permitted to attend a marriage or Civil Partnership in the Pankhurst Suite at Heron House is 15; the couple and up to 13 guests.

 Giving notice of intention to marry/enter into civil partnership